Updated 27 March 2023. First published in 2020.

 - Company registration number, registered address and place of registration

-- If you have an interactive website such as a shopping cart, you will need to display your terms and conditions and a complaint resolution link
+- Terms and conditions and if you have an interactive website such as a shopping cart, you will need to include a complaint resolution link

 - I constantly find companies that don’t include a geographical address.
 I have no idea how something so basic could be overlooked, but in order to meet eCommerce regulations the following information must be prominently displayed: